Imamasharmeen/Imamasharmeen/README.md

 information and communication technology at Omnia, with a background in Electrical and Electronics Engineering.
-My academic background and projects have provided a strong foundation of some technical skills. in , React, HTML, CSS, SQL, JavaScript, Linux, and Docker
+My academic background and projects have provided a strong foundation of some technical skills.

 Skills: